MaLsR6053/Python-Projects/README.md

 # Python-Projects
-A place for my python projects
+A place for my python projects as I learn more about scripting and programming.